pysal/momepy/docs/user_guide/data_structure.rst

 Additional modules (``elements`` and ``utils``) cover functions generating new morphological elements (like morphological tessellation) or links between them.
-For details, please refer to the `API`_.
+For details, please refer to the :doc:`API <../api>`.

 Majority of functions used within ``momepy`` is not limited to one type of morphological elements.
 However, the whole package is built with a